 The representative for Asia (Mr. Mobaraki) and Germany supported the recommendations in the document suggested that this work should go beyond the use of coded-microchip implants and look at all kinds of markings.
-Bundesverband für fachgerechten Natur-, Tier- und Artenschutz e.V. suggested that microchips could not be used on animals smaller than 200 grams; that photo identification should be valid for some specimens or that a combination of different markings could be used for different specimens at different ages.
+Bundesverband für fachgerechten Natur-, Tier- und Artenschutz e.V. commented that in Germany, microchips are not allowed for animals with less than 200 grams of body weight and 500 grams for turtles and tortoises and that photo identification should be valid for some species.
+Additionally, a combination of different marking systems like photo-ID for young animals and coded microchip implants for (pre)mature individuals in specimen-specific datasets might be useful to prevent fraudulent usage of coded microchips.
 The German Society for Herpetology agreed with the earlier speakers and proposed an edit to draft decision 20.AA to ensure that relevant experts be consulted.
 This was supported by the representative for Europe (Mr. Benyr).